K20shores/Satisfactory-Recipe-Chains/README.md

 - Use [vue-tsc](https://github.com/vuejs/language-tools/tree/master/packages/tsc) for performing the same type checking from the command line, or for generating d.ts files for SFCs.

-- remove nodes from the graph
 - resources and recipes are all nodes of different color
   - edges should be inputs and know the number required going into something
-- add directions
-  - what is an input and what is an output
 - resources are not available
   - end of line things may not be displayed right now